NikolaJyun/matchzy-auto-tournament/docs/features/shuffle-tournament-poc-issue-35.md

 ---

+## 7. How to run a small test event with your group

+If you want to dry-run this PR with your own players before a full LAN, you can treat the Docker dev stack as a “mini production” environment:

+1. **Start the Docker dev server**

+   - From the repo root:
+     ```bash
+     export API_TOKEN=admin123
+     export SERVER_TOKEN=server123
+     yarn docker:local:up
+     # App at http://localhost:3069 (or http://<your-server-ip>:3069 for other PCs on the LAN)
+     ```
+   - On a dedicated machine, you can also set `HOST_PORT` (e.g. `HOST_PORT=27016 yarn docker:local:up`) and share that port with players.

+2. **Log in as admin**

+   - Open `http://<server-host>:<port>` in your browser.
+   - Click **Login** and enter the `API_TOKEN` you set above (for the example: `admin123`).

+3. **Create/import your real players**

+   - Use the **Players** page to:
+     - Import players from CSV/JSON (recommended for large groups), or
+     - Create them manually.
+   - Optionally set starting ELOs to mirror your existing spreadsheet.

+4. **Create a shuffle tournament**

+   - Go to **Tournaments → Create Tournament**.
+   - Select **Shuffle Tournament**, pick maps (one per round), team size (e.g. 5v5), and round/overtime settings.

+5. **Register everyone**

+   - On the tournament page, click **Register Players** and add the players who will participate in the test.

+6. **Run the test rounds**

+   - When ready, click **Start Tournament**.
+   - Players join matches using the same flow as today (team/match pages + connect commands exposed by MatchZy).
+   - Let them play through a few rounds so you can see:
+     - Team balancing behavior.
+     - Rating updates.
+     - Tournament standings.

+7. **Review results with your group**
+   - Share the public **tournament standings URL** and **player pages**:
+     - `/tournament/:id/standings` – overall leaderboard.
+     - `/player/:steamId` – individual rating + stats.
+   - Use this dry run to confirm the flow matches what you need before using it for a full LAN.

+---

 ## 7. Differences vs Your Original “Simple” Proposal

 In the issue you described two options: a **simple** Excel-driven manual mode and a **complex** automated mode.